rschristopher/ischristtrue.com/src/ancient-views/fall.md

 ## Redemptions

 Similar to the three great rebellions, there is not one but three stages of redemption, restoring man to do God's will.
-And just as the rebellions were continual and ongoing, so too are the redemptions.
+And just as the rebellions were continual and ongoing, so too is the path of redemption.

 ## 3. Israel

 The earth had been divided amongst the pagan gods, each with varying degrees of rebellion from God.
-Yet the Lord of Spirits, the one true God, descends into the world to make a nation from His chosen people.
+Yet the Lord of Spirits, the one true God, descended into the world to make a nation from His chosen people.

 !!! quote "Psalm 82"
     God stands in the congregation of the mighty; He judges among the gods.
 How long will you judge unjustly, And show partiality to the wicked?
 Selah